jacbro2021/SessionTypeKit/README.md

 The package provides interfaces for defining binary session types in a protocol-like manner, and implementing these session types for IPC.
 The package provides an interface for the following operations

-- send
+- Send
-- receive
+- Receive
-- offer (await a branching decision by the dual of the current implementation)
+- Offer (await a branching decision by the dual of the current implementation)
-- choose (make a branching decision)
+- Choose (make a branching decision)
+- Close

 ### Step 1